awsdocs/amazon-rekognition-developer-guide/doc_source/API_Asset.md

 # Asset<a name="API_Asset"></a>

 Assets are the images that you use to train and evaluate a model version\.
-Assets are referenced by Sagemaker GroundTruth manifest files\.
+Assets can also contain validation information that you use to debug a failed model training\.

 ## Contents<a name="API_Asset_Contents"></a>

  **GroundTruthManifest**   <a name="rekognition-Type-Asset-GroundTruthManifest"></a>
-The S3 bucket that contains the Ground Truth manifest file\.
+The S3 bucket that contains an Amazon Sagemaker Ground Truth format manifest file\.
 Type: [GroundTruthManifest](API_GroundTruthManifest.md) object
 Required: No